vishalbanderwale/e-commerceApp/README.md

 # e-commerceApp
-Created a simple e-commerce App with codesandbox.
+Created a simple e-commerce App  using React with codesandbox.
 By using the concepts of hooks like useContext,useParams and useState,useEffect and also Router.